-- At the completion of this course cum laude students will be able to do the following : - Explain the characteristics of all life forms. - Know major classification groups, their characteristics and use a biological key to identify organisms. - Know the main components of the prokaryotic and eukaryotic cells and organelles contained within each. - Describe the major chemical components of living organisms, their synthesis and uses. - Describe cellular respiration and how cells get their energy - Have a working knowledge of protein synthesis, mitosis and meiosis.
+- Explain the characteristics of all life forms. - Know major classification groups, their characteristics and use a biological key to identify organisms. - Know the main components of the prokaryotic and eukaryotic cells and organelles contained within each. - Describe the major chemical components of living organisms, their synthesis and uses. - Describe cellular respiration and how cells get their energy

+- Have a working knowledge of protein synthesis, mitosis and meiosis.
 Know the differences between DNA and RNA. - Conduct genetic surveys of phenotypical traits and complete dihybrid crosses on paper. - Describe the major environmental cycles of water, oxygen, carbon and nitrogen; Explain the flow of energy through an ecosystem. - Gain a working knowledge of the structure and function of animal organisms and their body systems.
-Compare one organism to another.

-- Gain a working knowledge of the structure and function of plant organisms and their anatomic parts.
-Compare and contrast physiology and reproduction between plant groups. - Gain superior observation skills and develop quality documentation skills with specimen collection , drawings, and the written word. - Students will also be guided in development of the virtues of love, humility, patience, constancy, perseverance, and temperance toward their work, classmates and instructor.
-They will likewise be encouraged to make concerted effort to fight against intellectual vices like pride, dishonesty, envy, slothfulness, sensuality, irritation/impatience, and excessive ambition.
+Compare one organism to another. - Gain a working knowledge of the structure and function of plant organisms and their anatomic parts.
+Compare and contrast physiology and reproduction between plant groups. - Learn basic microscopy and dissection skills. - Gain superior observation skills and develop quality documentation skills with specimen collection, drawings, and the written word.

+Intellectual Virtues:

+- Love of what is true, good and beautiful

+- Show humility as a student and willingly receive instruction

+- Demonstrate patience in understanding

+- Exercise constancy in effort

+- Practice perseverance in study

+- Show temperance toward their classmates and instructor

+- Fight against intellectual vices like pride, dishonesty, envy, slothfulness, sensuality, irritation/impatience, and excessive ambition.

 Significant advancements in the areas of virtues plus content and scholarship will lead to the mastery designation of magna cum laude.